-$^{^{3}}$ The template for the solo-regulated firms appears at page 521 of CP17/40.
+&lt;sup>3 The template for the solo-regulated firms appears at page 391 of PS18/14.

 The duty of responsibility puts on a statutory footing a standard of care that has familiarities with that which exists already under the approved persons regime.
 However, expressing it as a clear statutory duty will apply the minds of Senior Managers to their obligations in a more focussed way.
 This, combined with the requirement to have Statements of Responsibilities, means that it is less likely that a Senior Manager can claim something is not their responsibility, or that something is a collective responsibility - both of which were causes of criticism under the approved persons regime.
-Interestingly, the FCA recognises in its cost benefits analysis for the proposals in CP17/25 an element of indirect costs incurred by firms for recruitment may result from individuals leaving financial services.
+Interestingly, the FCA recognised in its cost benefits analysis for the proposals in CP17/25 an element of indirect costs incurred by firms for recruitment may result from individuals leaving financial services.
 It remains to be seen if this will be a real consequence of the new rules, but a risk that firms should be alert to.

-On a more positive note, Senior Managers will be relieved that the criminal offence applying to banks and relating to a decision which causes a financial institution to fail, will not apply to any solo-regulated firm under current proposals.
+On a more positive note, Senior Managers will be relieved that the criminal offence applying to banks and relating to a decision which causes a financial institution to fail, does not apply to solo-regulated firms under the extended regime.